barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 * their transactions,
   * between them,
   * to/from anyone,
-  * past or in the future.
+  * in the past or in the future.

 In other words, a Team is a mini-bank.
-The reason it is called a Team is because you can invite other Dev portal users to collaborate on the data.
+The reason it is called a Team is because you can invite other sandbox portal users to collaborate on the data.
 You invite another user by specifying their e-mail.
 They must have logged in at least once.

 Data in a Team (i.e. Transactions and, by consequence, Balances) can be altered by API calls (namely, using the Payments API).
-The eBanking interface (see below) is read-only and can be used to spot-check the results.
+The eBanking interface (see next sections) is read-only and can be used to spot-check the results.

 ![Teams](../assets/images/openbanking/02-teams.png)
 > Teams in the dashboard

 ##### Team details

+The “Team Information” values will be used when making API calls.
 ![Team details](../assets/images/openbanking/03-team-details.png)
-> The “Team Information” values will be used when making API calls.

 ##### Team data

+A Team comes pre-provisioned with some sample data.
 ![Seed data](../assets/images/openbanking/04-test-data.png)
-> A Team comes pre-provisioned with some sample data.

 The Team data is a mix of
 * RBS-specific concepts and